MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemUseOnAfterEvent.md

 ## Classes that extend ItemUseOnAfterEvent
 - [*ItemUseOnBeforeEvent*](ItemUseOnBeforeEvent.md)

 Contains information related to an item being used on a block.
-This event fires when an item is successfully used on a block by a player.
+This event fires when an item used by a player successfully triggers a block interaction.

 ## Properties